-- 1 From the watch face, hold - 2 Select Clock > Alarm Clock > Add Alarm. - 3 Select Time, and enter the alarm time. - 4 Select Repeat, and select when the alarm should repeat (optional). - 5 Select Sounds, and select a type of notification (optional). - 6 Select Backlight > On to turn on the backlight with the alarm.
+- 1 From the watch face, hold UP. - 2 Select Alarm Clock > Add Alarm. - 3 Select Time, and enter the alarm time. - 4 Select Repeat, and select when the alarm should repeat (optional). - 5 Select Sounds, and select a type of notification (optional). - 6 Select Backlight > On to turn on the backlight with the alarm. - 7 Select Label, and select a description for the alarm (optional).